Skip to main content (Press Enter).

 USSF Capabilities

-Ground-based and space-based systems monitor ballistic missile launches around the world to guard against a surprise missile attack on North America.
-A global network of space surveillance sensors provide vital information on the location of satellites and space debris for the nation and the world.
+Ground-based and space-based systems monitor ballistic missile launches around the world to guard against surprise missile attacks.
+A global network of space surveillance sensors provides vital information on the location of satellites and space debris for the nation and the world.
 Maintaining space superiority is an emerging capability required to protect U.S. space assets from hostile attacks.